Tvheadend on multiple servers

 To keep TVHeadend lightweight I think front-ends are the most appropriate place to implement this kind of functionality.

-Updated by Dave Chapman about 7 years ago
+Updated by Dave Chapman almost 8 years ago

 Yes, I've been thinking about this since I opened this issue, and am coming to the same conclusion - that most of this can be done by the client.
 Although when I discussed it in IRC, people seemed open to the idea of tvh instances communicating between themselves.

 Your situation is easier, as your bandwidth means you can just treat local and remote servers the same.
 Something that may be better implemented inside tvh is the "remote recording" - where a recording is made on a remote server and then transferred slower than real time afterwards.

 But this is related to another feature I want to see in tvh - importing of external recordings.
 If I do that, then I could script this transfer without changing anything inside tvh.

 I'll see how things develop...

 Updated by danny skjodt about 6 years ago